Rafaela-Wetzel/Sorting-Hat/README.md

 For my Sorting Hat project I am creating a quiz-like application that imitates the house sorting process in the story of Harry Potter.
 When he and his friends come to the wizarding school Hogwarts for the first time there is a welcome celebration in the Great Hall that involves a sorting ceremony.
 There are four houses in Hogwarts: Gryffindor, Slytherin, Ravenclaw and Hufflepuff.
 Depending on the students character and intentions they are being placed in one of the houses by a magical, speaking Sorting Hat.
 Every student is called onstage individually and puts the Sorting Hat onto their head.
 For some students the Sorting Hat shouts out the house to the crowd after just a moment; for others the Sorting Hat speaks to them so only the two of them can hear, and shares its thought process about the house placement.

 In my application the user is the student that is coming to Hogwarts for the first time.
 They are being welcomed to the school and approach the sorting process.
 The Sorting Hat then speaks to them and says that the decision is not easy and that it needs more information about them to be able to make a decision.
-The quiz then starts and asks 15-20 questions that evaluate the users character and places them into one of the houses depending on their answers.
+The quiz then starts and asks 15-20 questions that evaluate the user and places them into one of the houses depending on their answers.
+The questions are not about asking for specific knowledge but are aimed at analyzing the users character, values and fictional decisions.

 I chose to create this application because the story of Harry Potter had been a big part of my childhood so this project can be seen as a hommage to these novels and the phase of life it is associated with.
 I also wanted to create a different project than the most common ideas suggested for Python beginners.